kennethugo/PEFT-LoRA_Fine-tuning/README.md

 # PEFT-LoRA_Fine-tuning of Flan-T5 model
 Fine-tuning using PEFT (Parameter Efficient Fine-Tuning) with LoRA for improving the Dialogue summarization capacity of the Flan-T5 model.
+This project shows step by step process for full fine-tuning and Parameter-Efficient Fine-Tuning (PEFT) with Prompt instructions.
+It also follows with further fine-tuning of the Flan-T5 model with customized specific prompts for custom specific summarization task.